 Migration agents who practice outside of Australia are not required to be registered with the Office of the MARA.

 It can be risky to engage the services of an unregistered agent because they may not have current knowledge of Australian migration law and procedure.
 They may also try to take advantage of you or fail to conduct themselves in an ethical manner.
 Should you find yourself in this situation, you would not be afforded the protection of the Code of Conduct and, in fact have little or no consumer protection at all.

-You can apply directly to DIBP for a visa or seek review with the relevant tribunal without the help of a professional.
+You can apply directly to the Department of Home Affairs DIBP for a visa or seek review with the relevant tribunal without the help of a professional.
 However, using a Registered Migration Agent to help guide you through the complexities of the process can be invaluable.

 A Registered Migration Agent will have a 5 or 7 digit Migration Agents Registration Number (MARN).
 You can search the online Register of Registered Migration Agents on the Office of the MARA’s website here.

 The Principal of VisAssist®, Tina Masumi Edwards, is a Registered Migration Agent (MARN 0955139).
 You can read about the Principal here.

 VisAssist® is committed to making a difference and adding value to your application.
 Learn more here.

 Copyright 2018 VisAssist®All Rights ReservedBack to Top